fontys-intersect/HoneyShield/readme.md

 **Search Bar**

 The dashboard includes a search bar that allows users to search for specific (key)words within the attack table.
-This feature enables users to quickly find and analyze specific attacks or attributes.
+This feature enables users to quickly find and analyse specific attacks or attributes.

 ## **Attacker details**